EFA’s Allergy Awareness Project: Raise Awareness, Relieve the Burden!

-The EFA Allergy Awareness Project was launched at the European Parliament on 22 November 2011, which coincided with the publication of the EFA Book on Respiratory Allergy in Europe: Raise Awareness, Relieve the Burden in English.
+The EFA Allergy Awareness Project was launched at the European Parliament on 22 November 2011 with the publication of the EFA Book on Respiratory Allergy in Europe: Raise Awareness, Relieve the Burden.
 The book included a Call to Action, which has since been placed online to electronically collect signatures for an eventual European Citizens’ Initiative through the European Commission.
-We would encourage all patients, policymakers, medical practitioners, scientists and any other stakeholder with an interest in reducing the prevalence of respiratory allergies in Europe to sign the Call to Action as soon as possible!
+We would encourage all patients, policymakers, medical practitioners, scientists and any other stakeholder with an interest in reducing the prevalence of respiratory allergies in Europe to sign the Call to Action!

 The Call to Action launched by EFA has two main priorities:

 - To improve accurate and early diagnosis.

 - To promote training in allergy for all healthcare professionals.